 If you like the humor in Calvin and Hobbes, you must read Wallace the Brave.
 It’s hilarious.
 You’ll laugh your way through stories of Wallace’s life on the school bus, on the playground, playing with friends, hanging with his fisherman dad, and more.
 I’m smiling just writing this as I think back on his antics and adventures that cracked me up.

 The Great Shelby Holmes by Elizabeth Eulberg

 What a lovely surprise!
-This Sherlock-inspired book is so well-written with a great plot.
+This Sherlock Holmes inspired book for 4th graders is well-written with a great plot.
 John Watson moves with his mom who has recently left both the military and John’s dad to Harlem.
 There he meets a very unique girl named Shelby Holmes who reluctantly allows him to tag along with her as she solves her latest crime — the mystery of a missing show-dog stolen from a classmate’s secure house.

 Nick and Tesla’s High-Voltage Danger Lab by Science Bob Pflugfleder and Steve Hockensmith

 Siblings Nick and Tesla are shipped off to live with their mad-scientist Uncle Newt for the summer while their parents are . . . doing something with soybeans in Uzbekistan?
 When left to fend for themselves, the siblings discover something very suspicious at the old mansion down the street.
 Throughout the story, these STEM wizards invent gadgets and gizmos and give you directions to do the same.
 This adventurous STEM series makes science and technology fun!